Rhodri Meilir: Career

 Best known for playing Alfie Butts in the BBC sitcom My Family, Meilir has also appeared in a number of popular television shows such as Afterlife and Terry Pratchett's Hogfather on Sky One.
-He has also featured in a number of films, including The Baker and the 2014 film Pride, directed by Matthew Warchus.
+He has also featured in a number of films, including the 2007 film The Baker and the 2014 film Pride, directed by Matthew Warchus.
 In 2006, he appeared in the Doctor Who episode "The Runaway Bride".

 He is well known on Welsh television for his roles in an extensive range of shows including Y Pris, Caerdydd, Teulu, Tipyn o Stad, Cyw and Y Gwyll.
 He played the lead role of Trefor the taxi driver in Gwlad yr Astra Gwyn, for which he received a BAFTA Cymru nomination as best actor in 2013, and was the original Rapsgaliwn.
 In 2016-2017 he appeared in a regular role in the drama Byw Celwydd.

 Meilir has toured with numerous theatre companies including Theatr Genedlaethol Cymru, Theatr Fran Wen and Bara Caws.